AutodeskGames/stingray-docs/source/interactive_help/getting_started/set_up_project/template_projects.md

 > **Note:** The VR templates for mobile devices use the ~{ Mini renderer }~ by default.
 See ~{ Optimize VR content for mobile devices }~ for tips on preparing your VR scenes.

+## Live Template

+{{ProductName}} lets you download the Live Temaplte project through the Online Projects tab in the Project Manager.
+The **Live Template** offers all the Live functionality, but with a blank slate, so that you can bring in your own content and modify or extend its behavior.
+For more information, see the "Live Template" section under "Getting Started" ~{ Get started with the Live Template }~.

 ---
 Related topics:
 -	~{ About the project structure }~